HoTT/EPIT-2020/02-Coq-HoTT/README.md

 ## Exercises
 Formalize the Exercises of day 1 using the HoTT library.

+Optional exercises:
+- Prove that the truncated logic from day1 (see part2.v) satisfies the (or some) rules of intuitionistic FOL.
+- Advanced: Prove that the truncation HIT is equivalent to [impredicative trunction](https://github.com/HoTT/HoTT/blob/master/theories/PropResizing/ImpredicativeTruncation.v).
+This uses resizing.
+- Advanced: Prove the equivalence of [quotients](https://github.com/HoTT/HoTT/blob/master/theories/HIT/quotient.v#L214).
+This uses resizing.

 There are also more advanced challenges in the text.

 If you are a beginner, you will learn a lot by finding and replaying the existing lemmas.